Water Heater Answering Service

 Homeowners or tenants describing water near the heater, rust, noise, shutoff questions, or urgent damage concerns.

-Outcome: Document leak context and route through approved emergency rules.
+Outcome: Document leak context and send the next step through approved emergency rules.

 Repair versus replacement questions